The Chico Mendes Chair Programme

 In 2023, the University of Birmingham and the Brazilian Federal Funding Agency for graduate education (CAPES) signed a partnership agreement to inaugurate the Chico Mendes Chair Programme at the University of Birmingham.

-The programme supports an annual visiting chair appointment with an associated one-year postdoctoral and sandwich PhD fellowship over a five-year term, bringing 15 Brazilian academics to Birmingham to build collaborations across multiple research areas of interest, including the Environmental Sciences, Climate Change, Ecosystems, Sustainability, Societies and Environment.
+The programme supports an annual visiting chair appointment with an associated one-year postdoctoral and sandwich PhD fellowship over a five-year term.
+This brings 15 Brazilian academics to Birmingham to build collaborations across multiple research areas of interest, including the Environmental Sciences, Climate Change, Ecosystems, Sustainability, Societies and Environment.

 Professors Robin Mason, Birmingham’s Professor Robin Mason, Pro-Vice-Chancellor (International) at the University of Birmingham and Professor Mercedes Bustamante, President of CAPES, signing agreement in Brasilia